 - Floating and fixed production platform construction and operational losses including TLP, tethered and compliant tower systems, subsequent Salvage/Wreck Removal operations.

-- Ports and Terminals including major Hurricane, specific tornado and general dock and cargo handling equipment loses.
+- Ports, Terminals and Marina’s including major Hurricane, specific tornado and general dock and cargo handling equipment loses.

 - Onshore refinery, petrochemical and pipeline fire, explosion, flooding and windstorm losses.

 - Pollution of land, sea and lake by hydrocarbons and other contamination.